AstroPigLatin/predicting_yelp/README.md

 - Breakfast is the most commonly talked about meal of the day in reviews.
 - Although the official menu item is called chicken "McNuggets", the majority of users refer to the menu item as just simply "nuggets".
 - In addition, customers prefer to use "fries" instead of "French fries" much more often in the written reviews.
+- For events, 'customers often mention a "game", "event", or "party".
+- For people and relationships, customers VERY often mention a "friend".
+Other people also commonly mentioned include "husband", "wife", and "mate".
+- With regards to time, customers often mention the words "time", "late", and "breakfast" .

 ![nuggets](img/nuggets.gif)